German Shepherd Grooming

 It is important to brush your German Shepherd’s teeth regularly to maintain their overall health.
 Poor dental hygiene can lead to gum disease, infections and other health issues that can be costly to treat.
 Begin brushing your puppy’s teeth as soon as they are teething and continue throughout their life.

 To brush your German Shepherd’s teeth, start by using a soft toothbrush or finger brush and dog-safe toothpaste.
 The toothpaste comes in a variety of flavors, so try a few to find the one your dog likes best.
-Gently lift your dog’s gums and brush along their gum line, using small circular motions.
+Gently lift your dog’s lips and brush along their gum line, using small circular motions.
 Be sure to reach all teeth, including molars.
 If your dog is resistant to brushing, start slowly and reward them with treats.

 Canine toothbrush and toothpaste are widely available in pet stores and online.
 Some dogs may even enjoy the taste of toothpaste, making it easier to brush their teeth.
 Frankly, I have not found one of these Jasper likes.
 We use a finger brush and brush about once a week.
 I use high-value treats and make it into a “touch your teeth” game.